sigmie/sigmie.com/docs/v0/installation.md

-To use Sigmie add the `sigmie/sigmie`  package as a dependency.
+To integrate Sigmie into your project, add the `sigmie/sigmie` package as a dependency.

 ```bash
 composer require sigmie/sigmie
 ```

-Sigmie supports PSR-4 autoloading.
+Sigmie is compatible with PSR-4 autoloading.

 ```bash
 require_once 'vendor/autoload.php';
 ```

-Once Sigmie is installed you need to initialize the `Sigmie\Sigmie` facade.
-Typically in a development environment where Elasticsearch is running on the same machine as your code, you can initialize the Sigmie **Client** as this.
+After installing Sigmie, you need to initialize the `Sigmie\Sigmie` facade.
+In a typical development environment where Elasticsearch is running on the same machine as your code, you can initialize the Sigmie **Client** as follows.

 ```php
 $sigmie = Sigmie::create(